fluent/fluent-bit-docs/administration/multithreading.md

 To free up resources in the main thread, you can configure [inputs](../pipeline/inputs/README.md) and [outputs](../pipeline/outputs/README.md) to run in their own self-contained threads.
-However, inputs and outputs implement multithreading in distinct ways: inputs can run in threaded mode, and outputs can use one or more workers.
+However, inputs and outputs implement multithreading in distinct ways: inputs can run in `threaded` mode, and outputs can use one or more `workers`.

 Threading also affects certain processes related to inputs and outputs.
 For example, [filters](../pipeline/filters/README.md) always run in the main thread, but